Mycoearthdome/StreamZ/README.md

 - Noise gate threshold adjustable in real time using the Up and Down arrow keys.
 - MP3 input files are automatically decoded to WAV samples.
 - Unknown speakers can be detected using a confidence threshold.
+- The output layer is statically sized for up to 153 speakers.

 ## Requirements